Now Reading

 Scale

-• 2 fresh Thai peppers (you can replace it with chili oil)
+• 2 fresh Thai peppers, finely chopped (or replace with 1 tbsp chili oil)

 Instructions